hzeller/rpi-rgb-led-matrix/README.md

      panels to get the needed cross-section.
      (For Americans: that would be ~13 gauge wire for 3 ft and one panel)

-   - You might consider using aluminum mounting brackets or bars as part of your power trace solution.
+   - While a star configuration for the cabeling would be optimal (each panel gets an individual wire from the power supply), it is typically sufficient using aluminum mounting brackets or bars as part of your power solution.
 With aluminum of 1mm² specific resistivity of about 28mΩ/meter, you'd need a cross sectional area of about 4mm² per panel and meter.

-   - These are the minimum values to not drop more than 50mV.
-As engineer, you'd like to aim for less than that :)
+     ![Powerbar][powerbar]

-   - Often these boards come with connectors that have cables crimped on.
+   - Often these boards come with cables that have connectors crimped on.
-     These cables are typically too thin; you might want to clip them close to the connector solder your proper, thick cable to it.
+     Some cheap cables are typically too thin; you might want to clip them close to the connector solder your proper, thick cable to it.

    - It is good to buffer the current spikes directly at the panel.
 The most